klinquist/airbnbScheduler/README.md

 This script is designed to program a lock code & set a mode on a Hubitat hub at Airbnb checkin/check out times.

-This runs on a raspberry pi in my house.
+This runs on a raspberry pi in my house on the same network as the Hubitat.

 ## Installation & Usage